Auditions for Fall Play

 - To establish financial aid eligibility at FLC, I must have a current admissions application, register for classes, be enrolled in an eligible program, and maintain Satisfactory Academic Progress (SAP).
 Please refer to the SAP policy online at www.flc.losrios.edu Quick Links: Financial Aid, then click on Satisfactory Academic Progress on the left menu.

 - I must declare an eligible educational goal each semester when completing the supplemental form online or with the A&R Office in order to be eligible for financial aid.
 If my declared Educational goal is to obtain a certificate program at FLC, I will be ineligible for financial aid if the courses I am enrolled in are not required as part of the certificate program.
-Students who have an ineligible educational goal or enrolled in an ineligible certificate program at FLC are not eligible to receive financial aid.
+Students who have an ineligible educational goal, undeclared major, or enrolled in an ineligible certificate program at FLC are not eligible to receive financial aid.

 - I must keep my mailing address current with the Admissions & Records Office, Financial Aid Office, and Higher One separately.
 Checks, if selected as a refund preference, will be mailed to the mailing address with Higher One.
 The Financial Aid Office will correspond with me via the email address on my FAFSA.
 I will check my email regularly for updates and information pertaining to my financial aid status.
 If I did not provide a valid email address on my FAFSA, the Financial Aid Office will correspond with me via the mailing address on my FAFSA.
 As a result, I must keep all my mailing and email addresses current at all times.